The Sensory Speed Dating Sexy Songlist

 August 30, 2017 by Rachel W

 Our Sensory Speed Dating series have been an international hit since 2013.
 Now it’s time for you to bring the mood home with our “science of attraction” playlist inspired by our live event.
 Fair warning: some NSFW songs (so ready your earphones).
-And if you want to try it out, join us at our next event in London.
 As always, consent is sexy!

 You wanna know what love is?
 So I’m going to show you.
 This playlist will take you on a speedy tour of what science has to say about attraction and three of our senses, in the order that you’ll probably be using them if you get lucky.